-Please visit GIGABYTE's website for more software information.
+Please visit GIGABYTE's website for details on configuring the audio software.

 - When removing the cable connected to a back panel connector, first remove the cable from your device and then remove it from the motherboard. - When removing the cable, pull it straight out from the connector.
 Do not rock it side to side to prevent an electrical short inside the cable connector.